Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 • Max speed: 20mp/h – Class 1 Pedal-assist

-To conclude, this is a super basic mountain bike that we’d really recommend for light commutes on slightly uneven terrains.
-V-brakes and bottom-line components are not as suitable for any trail riding, but they can be suitable for someone who is on a low budget and looking to get a cheap electric bike.
+To conclude, this is a super basic cruiser bike that we’d really recommend for light commutes on slightly uneven terrains.
+Mechanical disc brakes and bottom-line components are not as suitable for long rides, but they can be suitable for someone who is on a low budget and looking to get a cheap electric bike.

 Foldable fat-tire eBike